forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 ## 9. Internal engine problems

 The last place I want the problem to happen would be in the internal engine.
-Problems here can be difficult and expensive to fix, but several things can happen to cause low power inside the valve cover.
+Problems can be difficult and expensive to fix, but several things can happen to cause low power inside the valve cover.

 * Broken rocker
 * Poorly adjusted valves or injectors